Measuring Forces in the Force Shunt

 Here we list the advantages and disadvantages of each type force shunt measurement method described above.

 The advantages of using strain gauges for force shunt measurements are:

 - They do not occupy much space

-- They are suitable for highly filigree structures with a small force applied to the gauge as they avoid excessive force shunts created by strain gauge transducer methods.
+- They are suitable for highly filigree structures with only small forces on the gauge since they avoid excessive force shunts potentially created by load cells.

 Some disadvantages include the following:

 - The installation process requires bonding, wiring, protective coating etc.; these all increase installation time.

 - It requires calibration of the force shunt to ensure its accurate representation, also increasing setup time.